 Dunedin and The Catlins New Zealand

 However, all of the area’s wonders, both natural and man-made, are gorgeous at any time of year.
 Plus, since it’s not in the Southern Alps, the area tends to be a bit warmer with less snow in winter than points West like Queenstown and Wanaka.
-In fact, some of the best wildlife \can be found in the colder months, so depending on your interests, that might be the best time of year for you to go!
+In fact, some of the best wildlife can be found in the colder months, so depending on your interests, that might be the best time of year for you to go!
 Your New Zealand Travel Agent will assist you with choosing your travel times!

-Dunedin is a great place to spend two or three days, and the Catlins are best as a two or three day drive.
+Dunedin is a great place to spend two or three days, and the Catlins is best as a two or three-day drive.
 There are a couple of high-end properties around Dunedin, mostly in the scenic natural areas to the North (around Oamaru) and on the Otago Peninsula.
-Dunedin itself has a number of three to four-star hotels, B&Bs and apartment-style rentals that offer a comfortable stay.
-In the Catlins, you can visit a farmstay or homestay, or if standard hotels are more your style, then the small city of Invercargill offers a few good options.
+Dunedin itself has a number of three to four-star hotels, B&Bs, and apartment-style rentals that offer a comfortable stay.
+In the Catlins, you can visit a farm stay or homestay, or if standard hotels are more your style, then the small city of Invercargill offers a few good options.
 Invercargill is the southernmost city in the world and the jumping-off point for flights and ferries to Stewart Island.

 Our favorite activity around Dunedin is to spend a day (or more!) out on the Otago Peninsula, just East of town.
 The Otago Peninsula is home to the world’s rarest penguin, the Yellow-Eyed Penguin, as well as the world’s only mainland Royal Albatross colony and a healthy population of Little Blue Penguins.
 Marine mammals are also common here, with the world’s rarest sea lion, the New Zealand Sea Lion, as well as New Zealand fur seals.

-On the Otago Peninsula you’ll also find Larnach Castle, a large stone Scottish manor with extensive gardens and lovely views.
-Or if you’re just here for the nature, head out on any of the peninsula’s lovely hiking trails, leading off towards the shoreline where you may find some sea lions basking in the sun.
-Or try to spot marine life from on board a cruise around the harbour.
+On the Otago Peninsula, you’ll also find Larnach Castle, a large stone Scottish manor with extensive gardens and lovely views.
+Or if you’re just here for nature, head out on any of the peninsula’s lovely hiking trails, leading off towards the shoreline where you may find some sea lions basking in the sun.
+Or try to spot marine life from onboard a cruise around the harbor.